5th Sept 2020

 Above this, even higher speeds are available but they don’t come cheap.

-Currently 5G devices are not included in the UE-LTE categories.
+Currently 5G devices are not included under the UE-LTE categories.
 Generally though they should match Cat19 speeds when on 4G and nearly double this where 5G is available.

 Of course these “theoretical” internet speeds are higher than you’ll usually reach in real world use.
 However, as long as you are not affected by a large number of people overloading the same cell tower, then a higher category device should still run faster than the lower category models.